May 15 - 21, 2011: Issue 6

 I love the challenge of Kayaking, having to push myself every day to find my limits – physically and mentally.
 It’s addictive, I am fast but I want to find out how much faster I can be, there is no limit to it.
 The lifestyle is great, I love waking up early each morning to paddle on Narrabeen Lake.
 I always get to see the sunrise and it’s such a beautiful place to train.
 I get to travel a lot around Australia and the World.
 I have paddled in some magnificent places and some of my best memories are of my trips away for kayaking.
 I have made some great friends through kayaking and also have met many inspirational people who have taught me a lot about sport and life.
 There are many high’s and low’s every day, week and during the year but it’s that one moment of glory I am searching for after I have the perfect race.
 That perfect race will hopefully be in the Olympic final!!

-Above Portrait and Column's photo Copyright Chris Benny Photography.
-Contact Chris at:
+In text Portraits and Column's photo Copyright Chris Benny Photography.
+Contact Chris at: http://chrisbennyimaging.com/blog/

 It takes a lot of hard work and guts to get to the Olympics.
 The cost in money, time and energy is immeasurable.
-If you can contribute please look at the brochure below and contact Jo or the Olympic Committee.
+The kayaks needed by the team costs thousands of dollars each.
+If you can contribute please look at the brochure below.
+Let's get Jo to the GAMES!

 Size : 1577.604 Kb